I

 Once

-you have made your basic design, turn the flake into a negative as described
+you have made your basic design, turn the flake into a "negative".

 Cut